Why do Clinical Trials Underrepresent Minority Groups?05 Feb, 20237 Minutes

 This is problematic since different age groups, races, and ethnic groups may respond to medical items differently.
 Therefore, it is essential this issue is resolved urgently in clinical research studies to ensure the efficacy and effectiveness of healthcare.

-What factors are affecting representation of minority groups?
+What factors are affecting the representation of minority groups?

 Many factors have been identified in contributing to the ongoing issue of minority underrepresentation in clinical trials.
 These barriers, and not limited to, highlight the problems prevalent in the medical field, specifically within clinical trials, that may be remedied to improve the experience of clinical trials: